 2.3 Loop Scheduling on Desktop Grids

-A study shows that the loop scheduling algorithms are effective in balancing the load of embarrassingly parallel applications [6].
+A study showed that the loop scheduling algorithms are effective in balancing the load of embarrassingly parallel applications [6].

-However, the loop scheduling algorithms’ perfor- mances on DGs have not yet been presented and ana- lyzed as of now.
+However, the loop scheduling algorithms’ performances on DGs have not yet been presented and analyzed.

 3 Ob jectives

-The main objective of this study is to implement the Loop Scheduling algorithms to show which of them are best for developing or optimizing embarrass- ingly parallel applications for DGs on four different scenarios with varying distribution of task execution times.
-The Synthetic Embarrassingly Parallel Appli- cation (SEPA), which is a trivial embarrassingly par- allel problem, is used as test bed for the implementa- tions.
+The main objective of this study was to implement the Loop Scheduling algorithms to determine which of them are best for developing or optimizing embarrassingly parallel applications for DGs on four different scenarios with varying distribution of task execution times.
+The Synthetic Embarrassingly Parallel Application (SEPA), which is a trivial embarrassingly parallel problem, was used as test bed for the implementations.

 Specifically, the following are done in this study: